Luke Gullickson creates musical maps and labyrinths inspired by place and landscape.

 Luke plays piano and guitar with surrealist folk trio Grant Wallace Band ("spidery original bluegrass" -- New York Times).
 The band's recent exploits include two music videos (#1, #2) with animator Alex Mitchell and a maritime mini-musical, Fo'c's'le, premiered by the band with members of Ensemble Dal Niente.

 From 2009-2014 Luke released several collections of peripatetic avant-troubadour songs under the name Golconda ("we have a gifted songwriter in our presence" -- The Equal Ground).
 In April 2014 he released To Evening Lands, the first solo album under his own name, featuring violin and vocals by Ellen McSweeney.

-Luke has been artist-in-residence at the Virginia Center for the Creative Arts, Ucross Foundation, Joshua Tree National Park, Brush Creek Arts Foundation, and the Banff Centre, where his piano improvisations garnered a TD Jazz Fellowship.
-His music has been performed by the Spektral Quartet, Chicago Composers Orchestra, Bearthoven, the Locrian Chamber Players, and Fulcrum Point New Music Project.
+Luke has been artist-in-residence at the Ucross Foundation, Virginia Center for the Creative Arts, High Concept Laboratories, Brush Creek Arts Foundation, and Joshua Tree National Park.
+His collaborators include Spektral Quartet, Chicago Composers Orchestra, Bearthoven, Locrian Chamber Players, Amphion Percussion, and the Peterson/Hayes Duo.
 His piece Back Porch Requiem for John Fahey was featured on pianist Nicholas Phillips’ recent album American Vernacular on New Focus Recordings (“a standout track” -- Q2 Music; "a bluesy finger-buster" -- New York Times).

-Luke's writings have appeared in NewMusicBox and Memorious.
-He holds music degrees from the University of Texas at Austin and Illinois Wesleyan University, and has worked as a theater music director in Colorado and as a wilderness guide in New Mexico.
+Luke's writing has appeared in NewMusicBox and Memorious.
+He studied music at the University of Texas at Austin, Illinois Wesleyan University, the Ecole Normale de Musique de Paris, and the Banff Centre, where his piano improvisations garnered a TD Jazz Fellowship.
+He has also worked as a theater music director in Colorado and as a wilderness guide in New Mexico.